-The DOL aligned the date on which the first initial disclosure must be provided with the effective date of the new fee disclosure requirements under ERISA Section 408(b)(2) (for more details about the 408(b)(2) fee disclosure requirements, see here).
+The DOL aligned the date on which the first initial disclosure must be provided with the effective date of the new fee disclosure requirements under ERISA Section 408(b)(2).
 The first initial disclosure must be furnished no later than August 30, 2012 (or, if later, no later than 60 days after the first day of the first plan year beginning on or after November 1, 2011).
 Thus, for calendar-year plans, the first initial disclosure must be made by August 30, 2012.
 Subsequently, plan administrators must disclose plan-related and investment-related information on or before the date that the participant can first direct the investment of his or her accounts and at least annually thereafter.
 The initial and annual disclosures may be provided as part of the summary plan description or quarterly benefit statements, as long as these documents are furnished at the appropriate times.
 The initial and annual disclosures may also be provided as a stand-alone document.

 Plan-related expenses that are actually charged to participants must be disclosed on a quarterly basis and may be provided with quarterly benefit statements.
 The first quarterly disclosure must be furnished no later than 45 days after the end of the quarter in which the first initial disclosures are required to be furnished (e.g., by November 14, 2012, for calendar-year plans).